ortus-docs/coldbox-docs/modules/layout_and_view_renderings/default_module_layout.md

 };
 ```

-> **Important** The set default layout MUST exist in the layouts folder of your module and the declaration must have the .cfm extension attached.
+> **Caution** The set default layout MUST exist in the layouts folder of your module and the declaration must have the .cfm extension attached.